12Starlight/career/dispatchbot_training/weekly_meetings/week_3/02042021_pm_ 3:00_josh_review.md

 > What is the difference between <kbd>ctr + l</kbd> vs. <kbd>cmd + k</kbd>?

-> What is @Josh's personal portfolio and are their other sites he wants me to visit?
+> What is @Josh's personal portfolio and what other sites does he want me to visit?

 **Action Items:**